 Approved lenders must select qualified and competent appraisers that are properly licensed or certified, as appropriate, in the State in which the property is located.
-The

-HB-1-3555 Paragraph 12.4 Site Requirements appraiser must comply with the current edition of the Uniform Standards of Professiona
+The appraiser must comply with the current edition of the Uniform Standards of Professional

 Appraisal Practice (USPAP).
-Lenders may verify that an appraiser is licensed or certified by checking the Appraisal Subcommittee website found at www.asc.gov/appraiser.
+Lenders may verify that an appraiser is licensed or certified by checking the Appraisal Subcommittee website found at: Appraiser Registry | ASC gov.